deepinv/deepinv/docs/source/user_guide/physics/intro.rst

 Parameter-dependent operators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Many (linear or non-linear) operators depend on (optional) parameters :math:`\theta` that describe the imaging system, i.e :math:`y = \noise{\forw{x, \theta}}` where the ``forward`` method can be called with a dictionary of parameters as an extra input.
+Many (linear or non-linear) operators depend on (optional) parameters :math:`\theta` that describe the imaging system, i.e.
+:math:`y = \noise{\forw{x, \theta}}` where the ``forward`` method can be called with a dictionary of parameters as an extra input.
 The explicit dependency on :math:`\theta` is often useful for blind inverse problems, model identification, imaging system optimization, etc. The following example shows how operators and their parameter can be instantiated and called as: